abc8747/isqx/README.md

 Moving forward, the first MVP should start with simple function boundary checks, *only* at points where data crosses a declared "unit boundary" (argument passing, return statements).
 This alone would already cover most usecases.

 Intra-expression errors (e.g. `distance_m + time_s`) are significantly more difficult to deal with and come much later.

+Such a tool will be released as an optional feature, separate from the core library.

 ## Installation